Not So Scary Disney Halloween Movies for Family Movie Night

 Coco

-While Coco is technically a Día de los Muertos (Day of the Dead) story rather than a Halloween one, it fits beautifully into the fall season and adds depth and meaning to your festive movie lineup.
-The film follows Miguel, a young boy who dreams of becoming a musician, as he accidentally crosses into the Land of the Dead and discovers secrets about his family’s past.
+Coco is technically a Día de los Muertos story rather than a Halloween one, but it fits beautifully into the fall season and adds real depth to your festive movie lineup.
+The film follows Miguel, a young boy who dreams of becoming a musician, as he accidentally crosses into the Land of the Dead and uncovers long-held secrets about his family’s past.

 For your movie night, consider making it a cultural experience.
 Set up a mini ofrenda (altar) at home, light candles, and serve traditional snacks like pan dulce or tamales.
-Print out coloring pages of alebrijes or papel picado and teach kids about the meaning of Día de los Muertos.
-It’s a wonderful way to blend fun and education into your Halloween season.
+Print out coloring pages of alebrijes or papel picado and use the night as a chance to teach kids about the meaning behind Día de los Muertos.
+It’s the kind of movie night that blends fun and meaning into one cozy memory.

 Monsters, Inc.